iobroker-community-adapters/ioBroker.places/README.md

 Enable the option to **store raw requests**.

 #### 2. Create script (ioBroker.javascript)
-Create a short script with a subscription to the raw request, f.e. from **telegram.0.communicate.requestRaw**, and send a new request object to iobroker.places:
+Create a short script with a subscription to the raw request, f.e. from **telegram.0.communicate.requestRaw**, and send a new request object to iobroker.places (or an instance of it):

 ```javascript
 on({id: "telegram.0.communicate.requestRaw", change: "ne"}, function (obj) {